Publisert 29.5.2026 · Sist oppdatert 5.7.2026 · 11 min lesing

 Traditional cabins and lodges win when:

-The smart play is mixing both.
-Two nights at a glass property (Aurora Borealis Observatory, Holmen, Tromsø Ice Domes) and three to four nights at a traditional lodge (Lyngen Lodge, Eliassen Rorbuer, Snowhotel Kirkenes).
+That said, the downsides of glass igloos are manageable with the right approach.
+Frost on the roof below minus 15°C is a real limitation — though Aurora Borealis Observatory's heated glass panels mitigate this better than most.
+A cloudy night is a cloudy night regardless of where you sleep; the trade-off is worth accepting because staying 5–7 nights and mixing property types gives you weather cover and the glass-cabin experience.
+The smart play is mixing both: two nights at a glass property (Aurora Borealis Observatory, Holmen, Tromsø Ice Domes) and three to four nights at a traditional lodge (Lyngen Lodge, Eliassen Rorbuer, Snowhotel Kirkenes).
 A 5–7 night trip stitched together this way usually costs less than seven nights of glass cabins and gives you weather flexibility.

 How to book